Tuesday, November 05, 2024

 Sister dearest (our designated driver) has not tasted the newer brands of buco pies, so we decided to buy all three to compare them.
 All of the stores also sell egg pies as well as other variants of the buko pie such as ube buko pie but we only bought the classic coconut pies.

 Rowena’s has a bigger crust but it isn’t as dense.
 There is more filling than the coconut bits, some of the coconut pieces are hard while others are moist.
-It is a tad sweet for my taste.
+It is a tad too sweet for my taste.
 It costs ₱350.00.

 Cecilia’s is the newest brand to join the coconut pie trend.
 Selling at ₱350.00, it has a thin crust with big chunks/ pieces of coconut (large bits were a bit hard, chewy) inside with a sweet filling.
 I could taste some actual sugar bits and when you reach towards the thick outer part, it was salty.